What is anemometer sensor?

 This sensor measures wind speed by using sound waves.
 It sends and receives ultrasonic signals to do this.
 Wind changes how these signals travel.
 This helps the sensor measure wind speed accurately, no matter the direction.

-The primary use of a wind cup anemometer is to measure wind speed, crucial for various applications:
+The main use of a wind cup anemometer is to measure wind speed.
+This is important for many uses.

 1. **Weather science**:

-Provides data for forecasting weather patterns, understanding storms, and delivering precise wind speed and direction forecasts.
+This data helps predict weather patterns, understand storms, and provide accurate average wind speed and direction forecasts.

 2. **Wind Energy**: